Ms-Lorrah/dsc-phase-1-project/README.md

 # Phase 1 Project

-# Title
- The Business of Blockbusters-Studio Analysis
+# The Business of Blockbusters-Studio Analysis

 ## Overview
 This project aims to analyze the factors contributing to the success of movies.In this study, we examined how genres, release months, and production budgets play a pivotal role in determining a film's total gross revenue.
 Additionally, we explored the relationship between production budgets and profit margins.